InterSpanish public

 continue reading

-The Most Massive Trees Being dwarfed by Earth’s most massive tree, the giant sequoia, fills you with wonder.
+This is part 2 of the National Park Series Being dwarfed by Earth’s most massive tree, the giant sequoia, fills you with wonder.
 It’s hard to believe that a living thing can be so enormous and old.
 Also known as Sierra redwoods, the largest of these trees live in California’s rugged Sierra Nevada mountain range.
-Some of the largest surviving giant sequoia groves can b…
+Some of the largest surviving giant …

 continue reading

-Hundreds of years ago, when the Aztec Empire dominated the Valley of Mexico, it was common practice to subject neighboring towns and to require a mandatory tax.
-It was then that the chief of the Tlaxcaltecas, bitter enemies of the Aztecs, weary of this terrible oppression, decided to fight for his people’s freedom.
-The chief had a daughter named Iz…
+This is part 5 of the Leyenda Series Hundreds of years ago, when the Aztec Empire dominated the Valley of Mexico, it was common practice to subject neighboring towns and to require a mandatory tax.
+It was then that the chief of the Tlaxcaltecas, bitter enemies of the Aztecs, weary of this terrible oppression, decided to fight for his people’s freed…

 continue reading